OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Overview

-> Note: this page covers Fsurf version 1.x and Fsurf version 2.x, places where
-> the two versions differ are indicated through blockquotes like this or using
-> inline text.
-Fsurf v1.x is the current production version and v2.x is
-> currently in beta testing.

 This document shows how to process multiple scans with a shell script.

 **Important note on data privacy**:  In order to protect the privacy of your